SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0013-removal-of-bridge-in-client-tier.md

 ## Decision Drivers

-* Simplify the presentation layer by removing unnecessary abstractions.
+* Simplify the presentation tier by removing platform-specific client abstractions that are no longer needed when using an API Gateway.
 * Ensure support for new client types through the API Gateway, without requiring changes in the internal model.
-* Centralize authentication and routing in a single access layer.
+* Centralize request routing and apply consistent access control rules through a single entry point.
-* Maintain compatibility with existing and future client origins (mobile, web, desktop).
+* Ensure compatibility with current and future client origins, since all of them communicate with the system through standard HTTP/HTTPS requests to the API Gateway.

 ## Considered Options